 The feast of St. Dominic is a very special day in the Aquila home because we have three generations of Dominics in our family and with many people praying I hope that one day our future son can be the next.
-Needless to say, we really love St. Dominic in this house and I do let my husband milk it by celebrating both St. Dominic Savio in May and St. Dominic de Guzman in August.
+Needless to say, we really love St. Dominic in this house and we like to celebrate both St. Dominic Savio in May and St. Dominic de Guzman in August.
 So not only are we going to give glory to this amazing saint because it is his feast day, but I also want to say that this is a name day and you should also think about celebrating name days.

 In fact, before we ventured out into celebrating other saints during the liturgical year we have always had fun on name days.
 Essentially it's a day where you get to pick dinner, we go out for ice cream, and you get a little Catholic gift.
 I think that it is really important to remember who you are named after, take for example how and why names in scripture are very special.
 On several occasions we see a name change associated with a specific mission that God has chosen them for to draw themselves or others closer into sanctification.
 When we celebrate our name day we give ourselves that annual reminder of whose name and mission we must strive to emulate.